 I just got off a call with a new client.

-She had just started her first foray into life as a digital nomad, so she’d been doing some internet research on the tax-saving opportunities.
-Before the call she sent a list of conclusions she’d made and questions based on those conclusions, and the biggest conclusion was that she would form a non-US corporation structure to hold her business going forward.
+She just started her first foray into life as a digital nomad, so she’s been doing some internet research on the tax-saving opportunities.
+Before the call she sent a list of conclusions she’d made and questions based on those conclusions, and the biggest conclusion was that she would form a non-US corporation to hold her business going forward.

 Unfortunately, given the client’s particular circumstances, using a non-US corporation doesn’t work for her.
 This article discusses why that’s the case and why this client was perfectly happy to hear this.

 You can hold your business through a non-US corporation only when you meet all three of the following requirements (which I call the “Big Three”):

 - You live outside the US more-or-less full time (i.e., you qualify for the foreign earned income exclusion);

 - You’re engaged in a business (as opposed to a profession); and

 - Your non-US corporation would not be “engaged in trade or business within the United States.”

 These are the baseline requirements to hold your business through a non-US corporation .
 If any of these three essential ingredients are missing, you’re going to have problems of one kind or another.

 Why can’t I operate a “Profession” through a Non-US Corporation?